awslabs/kubeflow-manifests/docs/deployment/rds-s3/README.md

 2. [RDS] Create an RDS Instance

     Refer to the [RDS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.MySQL.html) for steps on creating an `RDS MySQL instance`.

+    When creating the RDS instance for security and connectivity reasons we recommend that:
+    - The RDS instance is in the same VPC as the cluster
+    - The RDS instance subnets must belong to at least 2 private subnets within the VPC
+    - The RDS instance security group is the same security group used by the EKS node instances

     To complete the following steps you will need to keep track of the following:
     - `RDS database name` (not to be confused with the `DB identifier`)
     - `RDS database admin username`